Duecki1/IRIDIS/README.md

 - Choose export file format and resolution
 - Button to switch between unedited and edited preview
 - Widget showing all edits
-- Tab for cropping and rotating the image (Buggy with masks)
+- Tab for cropping and rotating the image
 - Tag system for mask names

 ## Planned/Issues: